rodrigobell/movie-viewer/README.md

 The following **additional** features are implemented:

 - [x] User can view movie trailers.
-- [ ] User can filter top rated films by genre.
+- [x] User can filter top rated films by genre.
+- [x] Infinite scrolling.
+- [x] Customize the UI.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. Filter table view cells strange behavior where accessoryType checkmark gets toggled randomly as you scroll throught the table view.
+2. Infinite scrolling progress animation not working.

 ## Video Walkthrough